ZEUS (Greek Dzeús)

 At the same time he remained the ➚ Thunderer, i.e. warrior (compare with ) and the giver of victories (compare with ), but also of rain (compare with [24-26], see agnomens: Ómbrios, Hyétios and Ikmaĩos “Rain Bringer” and the phrase Dzeús hýei “Zeus rains”.

-Zeus was married three times with: Metis, ➚ Themis and Hera.
-From these relationships he had 10 children: ➚ Athena, ➚ Horae, ➚ Moirae, ➚ Ares, ➚ Eileithyia and ➚ Hebe.
+Zeus was married with Metis, ➚ Themis and ➚ Hera (some versions state that he had a total of eight wives).
+From these relationships he had the following children: ➚ Athena, ➚ Hephaestus, ➚ Horae, ➚ Moirae, ➚ Ares, ➚ Eileithyia and ➚ Hebe.

 With multiple lovers he begot: